 Northeast Alabama Community College believes that employment is an essential part of any education experience.
 Our Job Placement Specialist can assist students and alumni with obtaining employment.
 She can also provide job posting and recruitment for employers.
-Please see further information for students and employers below and contact Dara Patterson at 256.228.6001 or 256.638.4418, ext.
+Please see further information for students and employers below and contact us at 256.228.6001 or 256.638.4418, ext.
 2306.

-If you are a graduate ready to begin your dream career or a student who just needs a part time job to support their way through college, our Job Placement Specialist is here to help.
+If you are a graduate ready to begin your dream career or a student who just needs a part time job to support their way through college, we are here to help.
 We will work with students and alumni to develop a résumé, improve interviewing skills, and apply for potential jobs.
 If you would like to may an appointment with Sherry Whitten or Bryon Miller, please do so on AdvisorTrac (link) or contact us at 256.228.6001 or 256.638.4418, ext.
-2306 and by email at firstname.lastname@example.org.
+2306 to schedule by phone.

 Aside from working with directly with students, the Job Placement Specialist maintains communication with employers by assisting with their job postings and recruitment.
 An especially valuable tool utilized in job placement is our new EMSI software.
 It enables you to view and apply for job openings in your field, upload your résumé, and gain more information on specific employers.

 From the length and look to the content and creativity, the design and composition of a résumé can be a daunting task.
 Furthermore, the importance of an effective résumé cannot be overstated.
 In today’s fast paced workplace, a résumé can make or break your chances of landing a interview.
 Potential employers often use a it as a sort of screening tool, giving them an idea of who is worthy of a closer look.